Green-Software-Foundation/learn/docs/practitioner/hardware-efficiency.md

 ![alt_text](../../src/images/hardware_efficiency.jpg "image_tooltip")

-Embodied carbon varies drastically between end-user devices.
+Embodied carbon varies significantly between end-user devices.
 For some devices, the carbon emitted during manufacturing is much higher than that emitted during usage, as illustrated by a [study](https://www.ifi.uzh.ch/dam/jcr:fa4e956e-7a53-4038-98a5-00e09e2f4303/Study_Digitalization_Climate_Protection_Summary_Oct2017.pdf) from University of Zurich.
 As a result, the embodied carbon cost can sometimes be much higher than the carbon cost of the electricity powering it.

 By thinking in terms of embodied carbon, any device, even one not consuming electricity, is responsible for the release of carbon over its lifetime.